ropensci/roweb3/content/blog/2025-07-03-champions-2025/index.en.md

 I specialize in the analysis of panel (longitudinal) data and in the use of machine learning techniques to estimate econometric models.
 My research also focuses on model selection for mixed-effects models.

-I am currently developing a new R package designed to facilitate the selection of the most appropriate model in settings with crossed random effects.
+I am developing a new R package designed to facilitate the selection of the most appropriate model in settings with crossed random effects.
 Model selection is a common challenge in fields such as education, health, and longitudinal studies, where random effects do not follow a simple hierarchy.

 ## Soledad Andrea Araya Orrego